Code-Institute-Submissions/ci-ms4-bookstore/README.md

 •	Further Testing
 a.
 Automated tests
 	Unfortunately, due to my day-job and other factors, I was not able to produce an extensive test-suite as I had hoped.
-Instead, a selection of tests will be included for each app, but I cannot hope to produce a truly thorough test for all use-cases.
+Instead, a selection of tests will be included for each app, but I cannot hope to produce a truly thorough test for all use-cases with the time I have left before deadline.

 b.
 Manual testing